aamena124/bitcoinProjectDay5/README.md

    - The application will open in your default web browser

 ## Features
-1. search Traders
+1. Search Traders
-2. sort Traders by experience and speciality
+2. Sort Traders by experience and speciality
-3. toggle visibility of Traders
+3. Toggle visibility of Traders
-4. calculate salary after increment
+4. Calculate salary after increment

 ## Project Structure